Odette-International-Ltd/transport-track-and-trace-api/documents/2 - Transport Track and Trace API.md

 | Version   | Version 1.0, June 2021                                       |

 If you notice any errors, omissions or ambiguities in these recommendations, please contact VDA without delay so that these errors can be rectified.

-If you notice any errors, omissions or ambiguities in these recommendations, please contact VDA without delay so that these errors can be rectified.

 # 1	Introduction and Scope
 This part of the recommendation specifies the functionality of a standardised API for Tracking and Tracing shipments on their way from the supplier / ship-from to the customer / ship-to.